 Instructor(s): Brian Bitar Terms Offered: Not offered in 2014-15

 Equivalent Course(s): SCTH 20693,FNDL 20601

 What is the relationship between the mass citizenry and government in the U.S.?
 Does the public meet the conditions for a functioning democratic polity?
 This course considers the origins of mass opinion about politics and public policy, including the role of core values and beliefs, information, expectations about political actors, the mass media, economic self-interest, and racial attitudes.
 This course also examines problems of political representation, from the level of political elites communicating with constituents, and from the possibility of aggregate representation.
 (B)

 Instructor(s): J. Brehm Terms Offered: Spring

 PLSC 22600.
 Introduction to Political Philosophy.
 100 Units.

-In this course we will first investigate what it is for a society to be just.
-Among the questions we will consider in this portion are the following: In what sense are the members of a just society equal?
+In this class we will investigate what it is for a society to be just.
+In what sense are the members of a just society equal?
 What freedoms does a just society protect?
 Must a just society be a democracy?
 What economic arrangements are compatible with justice?
-Authors to be discussed here include John Rawls, Robert Nozick, and G. A. Cohen.
-In the second portion of the course we will consider one pressing injustice in society in light of our previous philosophical conclusions.
+In the second portion of the class we will consider one pressing injustice in our society in light of our previous philosophical conclusions.
 Possible candidates include, but are not limited to, racial inequality, economic inequality, and gender hierarchy.
 Here our goal will be to combine our philosophical theories with empirical evidence in order to identify, diagnose, and effectively respond to actual injustice.
 (A)